warp-ds/figma-to-style-dictionary/readme.md

 ```

-## Run the script to transform the data
+## Run the script to transform the data to something Style Dictionary can understand
 ```
 node transform.js
 ```

 The output files are placed in the `tokens` directory.

-## To build to different platforms using style dictionary
+## Run the script for Style Dictionary to build to different platforms
 ```
-npm run build-tokens
+node styledictionary.js
 ```

+The output files are placed in the `output` directory.